mehdihadeli/awesome-software-architecture/docs/microservices/observability/metrics.md

 ## 📦 Libraries
 - [AppMetrics/AppMetrics](https://github.com/AppMetrics/AppMetrics) - App Metrics is an open-source and cross-platform .NET library used to record and report metrics within an application.

+## Samples
+- [joaofbantunes/DotNetMicroservicesObservabilitySample](https://github.com/joaofbantunes/DotNetMicroservicesObservabilitySample) - Sample application looking into observability of .NET microservices, using popular tools and technologies like OpenTelemetry, Prometheus, Grafana and (potentially) others